joshyorko/open-datalakehouse/README.md

 - Kubernetes (The foundation of our platform)
 - ArgoCD (GitOps continuous delivery)
-- Minio (S3-compatible object storage)
+- Minio (S3-compatible object storage, using Bitnami chart)
-- Dremio (SQL query engine for data lakes)
+- Dremio (SQL query engine for data lakes, using Bitnami chart)
-- Project Nessie (Multi-modal versioned data catalog)
+- Project Nessie (Multi-modal versioned data catalog, using Bitnami chart)
+  - PostgreSQL (Database for Nessie, using Bitnami chart)
-- Apache Spark (Distributed data processing)
+- Apache Spark (Distributed data processing, using a custom image)
-- Apache Superset (Business intelligence and data visualization)
+- Apache Superset (Business intelligence and data visualization, using official chart)
-- Jupyter Labs (Custom PySpark Notebook with Spark Built in)
+- Jupyter Labs (Custom PySpark Notebook with Spark built in)

 ## Prerequisites